 My health was suffering, our marriage was bringing neither of us joy.
 I was focused on bringing as much business as I could — at times making bad decisions because I was fearful of having nothing.
 And Heinz was doing his best to shield me from the cash flow crunches.

 We were not always able to keep the pressure to ourselves.
 Suffering in silence made us both moody and prone to snapping at one another.
+We weren’t sleeping well and I was prone to stress dreams.
 When the pressure blew off our respective lids it offered some relief, but only for a short time.

 Business had stopped being fun and exciting.
 In 2013 was the beginning of the end.
 As we celebrated my 50th birthday on a cruise at Christmastime, I felt like a zombie just going through the motions.